cabralje/niem-tools/README.md

 # niem-tools
 This is a [BOUML](http://bouml.fr "BOUML") "plugout" that supports mapping UML abstract class models to the [NIEM](http://niem.gov "NIEM") 4 framework.

-[MTG Management Consultants LLC](http://mtgmc.com "MTG") developed this UML-based tool for developing and managing NIEM architectures.
+Jim Cabral of [InfoTrack US](https://infotrack.com "InfoTrack") developed this UML-based tool for developing and managing NIEM architectures.
+Portions of this work were supported by [MTG Management Consultants LLC](http://mtgmc.com "MTG").

 The advantages relative to other tools include: